lbpapers/lbp-poc/_posts/1989-01-01-gcowe-1989-pressing-forward-to-ad-2000.md

 <p>Many participants, while intellectually stimulated and spiritually challenged by the many reference materials, also began to suffer from bad cases of information overload.
 One leader confessed in a small group session, “After awhile, I just gave up trying to digest all the material and began to focus instead on getting to know the brothers and sisters around me.”
 As if to acknowledge the torrent of paper, the consultation’s first daily newsletter featured an article entitled, “How Am I Supposed to Read All This Stuff?”
 The steering committee acknowledged procedural shortfalls and attributed many to the hasty preparations for the gathering.</p>

-<p>Getting the Numbers Straight<br>
+<h3>Getting the Numbers Straight</h3>
-Meanwhile, in an eddy off the main current of consultation proceedings, a small group of prominent mission researchers were meeting to clarify technical definitions and statistical estimates of the unfinished task in world evangelization.</p>
+<p>Meanwhile, in an eddy off the main current of consultation proceedings, a small group of prominent mission researchers were meeting to clarify technical definitions and statistical estimates of the unfinished task in world evangelization.</p>

 <p>Weeks earlier, David Barrett had pulled together a GCOWE 2000 task force of researchers to seek unanimity in defining the job to be done.
 Barrett’s success in catalyzing helpful discussion prompted Thomas Wang to appointed him chairman of a similar task force commissioned to achieve new consensus among mission researchers in time for the July 1989 “Lausanne II” congress in Manila.
 GCOWE 2000 thus provided a convenient forum for the results of the first task force to be presented in rough draft and for a few members of the second, Lausanne-related task force to begin to meet.</p>